gdman/sfdx-destruction/README.md

 `SFDX_DESTRUCTION_ENABLE` - true or false to enable or disable the plugin

-`SFDX_DESTRUCTIVE_PRE_FILE` - path to the destructive changes pre file i.e. deletions that will occur before the deployment
+`SFDX_DESTRUCTION_PRE_FILE` - path to the destructive changes pre file i.e. deletions that will occur before the deployment

-`SFDX_DESTRUCTIVE_POST_FILE` - path to the destructive changes post file i.e. deletions that will occur after the deployment
+`SFDX_DESTRUCTION_POST_FILE` - path to the destructive changes post file i.e. deletions that will occur after the deployment

 ## Project Configuration File (sfdx-project.json)

 `enabledByDefault` - true or false - will be used to determine whether the plugin should run if no environment variable is present (default: false - disabled)

-`destructiveChangesPreFile` - path to the destructive changes pre file i.e. deletions that will occur before the deployment
+`preFile` - path to the destructive changes pre file i.e. deletions that will occur before the deployment

-`destructiveChangesPostFile` - path to the destructive changes post file i.e. deletions that will occur after the deployment
+`postFile` - path to the destructive changes post file i.e. deletions that will occur after the deployment

 ### Example:
 ```json